> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 4. The agency

-To ensure equal quality, it is better if the hotel manages the outings.
-It is always better to go to the source – ask if they organize the visits themselves and if they say no, go elsewhere, I will also give you some good addresses below.
-Overall, if you go and see on site, does the agency seem professional?
-Do the illustration photos have theair recent?
-Can you see the comments from previous groups?
-On TripAdvisor ?
-Are they run by a company or a family?
-Both can be good attention friends each with their advantages and disadvantages.
+Generally, to ensure equal quality, it is best if the hotel manages the outings.
+This is always better to go to the source – ask if they organize the visits themselves and if they say no, try elsewhere (I'll give you some good addresses below) or if not, find out which agency they use, just to check their reputation.

 diva guesthouse chiang mai